digitalegarage/cpa-auth-provider/exports/README.md

 # Exports

-Export sub project provide a container that periodically exports data from IDP database into a CSV file and push it into a specified HDFS.
+Export sub project provides a container that periodically exports data from IDP database into a CSV file and push it into a specified HDFS.

 # Tests